Opinion | Republicans have a reimagined view of state power — one without constraint

 In effect, it would make it all but illegal for a woman who lives in Missouri to get an abortion anywhere in the country.

 If that shocks you, just wait.
 In Idaho, the state House just passed a bill that would make it illegal to provide puberty blockers or other hormonal treatment to trans kids.
-The bill’s language says that not only physicians but “whoever knowingly gives permission for, or permits on a child” these treatments — i.e., parents — will be guilty of a felony and can be sentenced to life in prison.
+The bill’s language says that not only physicians but also “whoever knowingly gives permission for, or permits on a child” these treatments — i.e., parents — will be guilty of a felony and can be sentenced to life in prison.

 Every Republican except one in the Idaho House voted for it.